matteogazzadi/Spesi/README.md

 # Spesi

-A personal budgeting app that learns from your spending history.
-You upload your bank statements (Banca Sella, Excel format), and the app calculates how much you historically spend each month — so you know in advance how much to set aside.
+A personal budgeting app that learns from spending history to tell you how much to set aside each month.
+That's the entire purpose — **not** an expense tracker, not a categorization tool, no charts about where money goes.
+Just: "based on past months, here's what you should allocate this month."

 The idea: if you typically spend around €1,800 in June, the app tells you **before** the month starts, and shows you in real time whether you're spending in line with, above, or below your historical average.
 The more months you upload, the more accurate the estimate becomes.

+## Explicitly out of scope

+To keep this simple and focused, the following are **intentionally not features**:
+- Expense categories (groceries, rent, entertainment, etc.)
+- Per-category breakdowns or charts
+- Transaction-level tagging or notes
+- Budgets per category

+Only two numbers matter per month: **total spent** and **total to set aside**.

 ## Features

-- 📊 **Forecast vs actual dashboard** — for the current month, compare your historical average spending with your real, updated spending
+- 📊 **Forecast vs actual dashboard** — for the current month, compare your historical average total spending with your real, updated total spending
-- 📈 **12+ month history** — at-a-glance view of trends, with months over/under budget highlighted
+- 📈 **12+ month history** — at-a-glance view of monthly totals, with months over/under the historical average highlighted
-- 💰 **Savings suggestion** — automatic calculation of how much to set aside based on the historical pattern for that specific month
+- 💰 **Allocation suggestion** — the core feature: automatic calculation of how much to set aside this month, based on the historical pattern for that specific calendar month
-- 📥 **Direct import from Sella Excel files** — upload the .xlsx file, the app reads and processes it automatically
+- 📥 **Direct import from Sella Excel files** — upload the .xlsx file, the app sums total outgoings for the month automatically (no categorization needed)
 - 🔐 **Protected access** — login with username/password and MFA (two-factor authentication)
 - ☁️ **Accessible from anywhere** — hosted online, usable from PC, tablet, or phone